Edwina Currie: After Parliament

 Currie attempted to be selected as a Conservative candidate for the European Parliament election of 1999, but was unsuccessful.

 After nearly a quarter of a century away from politics, it was announced in February 2021 that Currie would contest her home ward of Whaley Bridge on Derbyshire County Council at that year's local elections.
 She was challenging the incumbent, Ruth George of the Labour Party.
 The race was notable for pitting two former MPs against one another in an election for a council seat.
-On 7 May, it was announced that Currie had failed in her bid to win the marginal seat, receiving only 1,878 votes to George's 2,544.
+On 7 May, it was announced that Currie had failed in her bid to win the marginal seat, receiving 1,878 votes to George's 2,544.

-In 2022, Currie described the prime minister, Liz Truss, as "charmless, graceless, brainless, and useless".
+In October 2022, Currie described the prime minister, Liz Truss, as "charmless, graceless, brainless, and useless".

 Other work

 Novels

 Currie has written six novels: A Parliamentary Affair (1994), A Woman's Place (1996), She's Leaving Home (1997), The Ambassador (1999), Chasing Men (2000) and This Honourable House (2001).
 She has also written four works of non-fiction: Life Lines (1989), What Women Want (1990), Three Line Quips (1992) and Diaries 1987–92 (2002).